mahfuzshamim7426/ms-tech-quiz/README.md

 # Anyone can attend the quiz.
 They will get the right answer instantly and also the wrong answer.
 They can see the total right answer that they made.

-# There is a chart on the statistics page and 3 questions with answers on the blog page.
+# There is a chart on the statistic page and 3 questions with answers on the blog page.